Argentina: A Legal Toolbox for an Unprecedented Crisis

 Temporary restrictions during the covid-19 emergency.

-Two weeks after imposing a harsh unprecedented lockdown, the Argentine government passed an emergency decree prohibiting for a 60-day period: dismissals without cause, or based on the lack or reduction in work or force majeure; and suspensions based on force majeure or the lack or reduction of work.
-At the time of this publication, the dismissal and suspension freeze has been extended to 25 November 2020.
+Two weeks after imposing a harsh unprecedented lockdown, the Argentine government passed an emergency decree prohibiting for a 60-day period dismissals without cause, or based on the lack or reduction in work or force majeure; and suspensions based on force majeure or the lack or reduction of work.
+At the time of this publication, the dismissal and suspension freeze has been extended to 31 December 2021.

 The dismissal and suspension limitations appear not to have been challenged in court.
 However, the freeze appears de facto to be a restriction not complied with by all.
 Employers facing survival challenges or in need of urgent cost reductions appear to have dismissed employees assuming the risk of potential reinstatements.

-In the same direction, terminations of employment at will until 31 December 2020 require the payment of double the compensation that would have otherwise been required.
+In the same direction, terminations of employment at will until 31 December 2021 require the payment of double the compensation that would have otherwise been required.
+The amount resulting from the double compensation may not exceed AR$500,000.

 Managing contractual disruptions